Jayaraman Madanagopal

 Jayaraman Madanagopal (born 7 November 1974) is an Indian cricket umpire and former first-class cricketer.
 Having officiated in matches in the Ranji Trophy, Madanagopal stood in his first Twenty20 International (T20I), between India and New Zealand, on 19 November 2021.
 On 6 October 2022, he stood in his first One Day International (ODI), between India and South Africa.
 He was also the third umpire for the final test of the 2023 Border-Gavaskar Trophy.
-In March, 2025, he was promoted to the 'Emerging Panel of ICC Umpires' which made him liable to officiate over the sea test matches and one-day internationals.
+In March, 2025, he was promoted to the 'Emerging Panel of ICC Umpires' which made him liable to officiate over the seas test matches and one-day internationals.